RenderKit/mkl-dnn/tests/benchdnn/doc/knobs_tag.md

 # Format tags

-**Benchdnn** supports two kinds of memory format tags: meta-tags (benchdnn abstraction) and library tags (memory::format_tag enum).
+**Benchdnn** supports three kinds of memory format tags:
+- Meta-tags (benchdnn abstraction).
+    - Examples: `abx`, `aBx16b`
+- Library tags (refer to `dnnl::memory::format_tag` enum).
+    - Examples: `nchw`, `acdb`, `nChw8c`
+- Other valid tags not presented in `dnnl::memory::format_tag` enum (controlled by `--allow-enum-tags-only` option).
+    - Examples: `abcdefghij`, `Ab3a`

 If an unsupported tag is specified, an error will be reported.
 The list of library supported tags can be found in dnnl.hpp header file.
 Meta-tags are xD-spatial tags which adapt to the number of dimensions specified by a problem descriptor (for descriptor-based drivers) or dimensions.
-Following plain and blocked meta-tags and special tags are supported:
+Below are examples of plain and blocked meta-tags:

 | Plain tags   | Description
 | :---         | :---
 | abx          | Includes `a`, `ab`, `abc`, `abcd`, `abcde`, `abcdef` tags and their former names for activations and weights.
 | axb          | Includes `a`, `ab`, `acb`, `acdb`, `acdeb` tags and their former names for activations.
 | xba          | Includes `a`, `ba`, `cba`, `cdba`, `cdeba` tags and their former names for weights.
+| ...          | Other plain meta-tags following the same rules.

 | Blocked tags | Description
 | :---         | :---